Generating Sentences by Editing Prototypes: Experiments

 Qualitatively (Table \ref{tab:exwalk}), \textsc{NeuralEditor} seems to generate long, diverse sentences which smoothly change over time, while the SVAE biases towards short sentences with several semantic jumps, presumably due to the difficulty of training a sufficiently informative SVAE encoder.

-\paragraph{Smoothly controlling sentences.} We now show that we can selectively choose edits sampled from the neural editor to incrementally optimize a sentence towards desired attributes.
-This task serves as a useful measure of semantic coverage: if an edit model has high coverage of sentences that are semantically similar to a prototype, it should be able to satisfy the target attribute while deviating minimally from the prototype's original meaning.
+\paragraph{Smoothly controlling sentences.} We now show that we can selectively choose edits sampled from \textsc{NeuralEditor} to incrementally optimize a sentence towards desired attributes.
+This task serves as a useful measure of semantic coverage: if an edit model has high coverage over sentences that are semantically similar to a prototype, it should be able to satisfy the target attribute while deviating minimally from the prototype's original meaning.

-We focus on controlling two simple attributes: compressing a sentence to below a desired length (e.g. 7 words), and inserting a target keyword into the sentence (e.g. ``service'' or ``pizza'').
+We focus on controlling two simple attributes: compressing a sentence to below a desired length (e.g., 7 words), and inserting a target keyword into the sentence (e.g., ``service'' or ``pizza'').

-Given a prototype sentence, we try to discover a semantically similar sentence satisfying the target attribute using the following procedure: First, we generate 1000 edit sequences using the procedure described earlier.
+Given a prototype sentence, we try to discover a semantically similar sentence satisfying the target attribute using the following procedure: First, we generate 1,000 edit sequences using the procedure described earlier.
 Then, we select the sequence with highest likelihood whose endpoint possesses the target attribute.
 We repeat this process for a large number of prototypes.

 We use almost the same procedure for the SVAE, but instead of selecting by highest likelihood, we select the sequence whose endpoint has shortest latent vector distance from the prototype (as this is the SVAE's metric of semantic similarity).